I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 However, it is truly the people that make this place feel like home.
 Mazin and his family are very kind, welcoming and accommodating.
 There is no doubt that you will leave Mahibadhoo feeling like you are part of the family.

 There are a few other highly rated guesthouses on the island at different price points.
-Two of them are Liberty Guesthouse and Sundive Lodge.
-Both of these guesthouses also offer diving excursions which you can still book even if you are staying at another guesthouse.
+Some of them are K Villas Guesthouse, Liberty Guesthouse and Sundive Lodge.
+A few of these guesthouses also offer diving excursions which you can still book even if you are staying at another guesthouse.

 How to Get There